Yama Sakura 87: Plan Synchronization

 |0

-This work, Yama Sakura 87: Plan Synchronization [Image 2 of 2], by SGT Griffin Payne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yama Sakura 87: Plan Synchronization [Image 4 of 4], by SPC Samarion Hicks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.